elmage/textng-php/README.md

 ## Security

-If you discover any security related issues, please email mails4mage@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email mails4mage@gmail.com or use the issue tracker.

 ## Credits

 - [Samuel Ogaba][link-author]
-- [All Contributors][link-contributors]

 ## License